 That something was a sous-chef position at the revered Azul, followed by an executive chef role at Jean-Georges Vongerichten’s J&G Grill where in walked a hedge fund guy who eats around the world’s best restaurants as a hobby, who had heard about the toque that had staged at Grant Achatz‘ Alinea, and who in Nick Kokonas fashion made him an offer he couldn’t refuse.
 Thus Alter was born.

 “We wanted to eliminate that feeling of walking into a restaurant and feeling uptight but for people to be intrigued by the food and the flavors,” he says.
-Its hip Wynwood location, unassuming façade bearing no signage, and neon orange glow at night accomplish the former whilst creations that mimic and protect Mother Nature such as Grouper Cheeks awash in shoyu hollandaise floating over black rice on a plate the color of the ocean with collapsing seaweed and nori dill nage spume guarantee the latter.
+Its hip Wynwood location, unassuming façade bearing no signage, and neon orange glow at night accomplish the former whilst creations that mimic and protect Mother Nature guarantee the latter.
+Exhibit A: Grouper Cheeks awash in shoyu hollandaise floating over black rice on a plate the color of the ocean with collapsing seaweed and nori dill nage spume.
 “I think I do something a little bit different,” he wits.
 Indeed, while every single Florida restaurant has grouper on their menu, Kilgore challenges the status quo by probing “why not make ours sustainable by utilizing and ordering the cheeks that would otherwise get thrown away or boiled in a head?”

-It is this unorthodox approach that has Alter sold out every night, and in turn, its guests who have allowed Kilgore to fully be who he is as a chef that pushes the envelope and fuels the nonstop evolution of the ever-changing menu, of which besides the Grouper Cheeks features only one other dish from its debut.
+It is this unorthodox approach that has Alter sold out every night, and in turn, its guests who have allowed Kilgore to fully be who he is as a chef that pushes the envelope and fuels the nonstop evolution of the ever-changing menu.
+Besides the Grouper Cheeks, only one dish from Kilgore’s debut menu can still be savored.
 “You know you’re on to something after someone who’s had an entire tasting menu orders another Soft-egg after dessert because they can’t come back tomorrow.”
 Concealed in a sea scallop mousseline that at the deep end has unctuous truffle pearls and is crowned with a delicately torched brittle Gruyere crisp, the impeccably cooked soft-egg looks and tastes like nothing you’ve seen or eaten before.

 “There is a time when you learn who you are as a chef and the identity of your restaurant.”
 For Alter, that’s “refined dining,” Kilgore says unapologetically.
 “It’s who I am.”